dark-Brat-boy/search-engine/README.md

 To keep the demo simple and quick to review:

-Vector embeddings use a static placeholder (0.5 × 128)
+- Vector search uses static placeholder query vector [0.5, ..., 0.5] (128 dims)
+- Document vectors are generated from title+body using hash-based algorithm

-Rate limiting uses in-memory LRU (not Redis)
+- Rate limiting uses in-memory storage (not Redis) - 100 req/min per tenant
+- LRU cache is in-memory only (30s TTL, max 200 entries)

-No authentication needed
+- No authentication needed

-Basic logging only
+- Basic logging only (morgan)